Aaronius/penpal/README.md

 ## Supported Browsers

 Penpal is designed to run successfully on the most recent versions of Chrome, Firefox, Safari, and Edge.
+If you need to support Internet Explorer 11, feel free to use version 3.x of Penpal.
+See the [3.x README](https://github.com/Aaronius/penpal/tree/3.x) for documentation.

 ## Inspiration